SamparkBhol/CodeCraze/README.md

 ask("What is NLP?") -> explain("Natural Language Processing involves computational techniques for analyzing and modeling human language.");

 ## Contribution
 We welcome contributions to CodeCraze!
 If you’d like to contribute, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.There might be a good amount of issues feel free to address it